axelvaldez/radical-companies/_posts/2024/2024-09-25-radical-how-it-evolved.markdown

     src='/assets/img/pic-the-radical-foundation.svg'
     width='70%'
     alt="The Foundation table consist of pairs.
 People: [meaning & belonging].
-    The other is for [comunnities: decentralization & transparency]].
+    The other is for [comunnities: decentralization & transparency].
-    And the lat Foundation block is for [practices: experimentation.]" title="">
+    And the lat Foundation block is for [practices: experimentation.]">
   </div>
- <p>But you are not going to get a demerit or a medal if you do not follow it.
+ <p>You are not going to get a demerit or a medal if you do not follow it.
 Although if you are not careful you may have wasted time and end up back in the Fiat system.</p>
  <p>If it is working for all co-owners, go with it.
 If it is not, find another solution.</p>

 <h1>There You Have It</h1>